JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 end
 fig
 ```
+Here we see that a transition is correctly forecasted for the bistable system, whereas none is predicted for the linear system.

 !!! warning "Thresholding significance"
     Although thresholding the output of a significance computation might be hard to avoid in some applications, we recommend to rather look at the significance time series, as they provide richer, non-binary information.

-Here we see that a transition is correctly forecasted for the double-well system, whereas none is predicted for the linear system.

 ## API